|

 further away, it would appear to be at the same distance as lets say,

 the camera’s memory.
-Just like an EVP is imprinted on electronic
+Just like the EVP theory that sounds are imprinted on electronic

 the other.
 Without the advantage of simultaneous image capture, you